jgeumlek/MoltenGamepad/README.md

 to see the available command line arguments.

 You'll need appropriate permissions on the uinput device node, as well as any device nodes you wish MoltenGamepad to work with.
+See `documentation/permissions_(udev).md` for more details.

 You might need to use `--uinput-path` to tell MoltenGamepad where the uinput device is on your system.
 (You might even need to modprobe uinput)